 Shelter Chores Volunteer

-The shelter chores volunteer will assist animal care staff with various tasks that may include cleaning living areas of the animals, laundry, and possibly organizing materials necessary for animal care.
-This is a great hands-on opportunity for any college student going into an animal based field of study.
+The shelter chores volunteer assist animal care staff with various tasks that may include cleaning living areas of the animals, laundry, and possibly organizing materials necessary for animal care.
+This is a great hands-on opportunity for any college student going into an animal-based field of study.

 Meet and Greet Volunteer

-Our meet and greet volunteers are invaluable!
-These volunteers help to represent MHF at various locations throughout our community raising awareness and educating interested families on our adoption procedures and encouraging them to fill out our online application.
+These volunteers help represent MHF at various locations throughout our community by introducing the public to adoptable animals and educating interested families on our adoption procedures.
 It is always a great time to get know the animals, other volunteers, and chat with animal lovers interested in adopting!
 If you are a people person who loves animals this may be the opportunity for you!

-This is one of the most important volunteer positions at MHF.
+This is one of the most important volunteer positions at MHF: they help us give our animals all the attention they deserve!.
 TLC volunteers assist staff in meeting the physical, mental, and social needs of all the animals here at MHF.
-All TLC volunteers attend an orientation, basic training, and behavioral training session so that they are confident and armed with many skills to help our animals reach their fullest potential.
-Our TLC volunteers help us give our animals all the attention they deserve!
+All TLC volunteers attend an orientation and basic training so they are confident and armed with many skills to help our animals reach their fullest potential.

 Our foster volunteers help us to get our adoptable animals into home environments and assist in socializing the animals.
-These volunteers donate their time and homes to animals in need!
-Leaving the foster home situation, animals leave with skills that prepare them for their furever homes.
+They also assess an animal's personality and behavior in a home (which can differ greatly from what the animal exhibits in the shelter) and help advertise their foster pet on social media.
+Foster care provides animals the skills that prepare them for their fur-ever homes.

 Compassionate Kids | Junior Volunteers

-What would this world be without compassionate kids?
-They are our future and it is up to us to teach them a love and understanding for our 4 legged friends!
 It is very important for children to learn empathy as well as responsible care of animals.
-Our junior volunteers are a welcome and valuable presence in our shelter!
-Socialization is very important in helping us to find furever homes for the animals, so it is very helpful to introduce our shelter dogs and cats to little people.
-Anyone under the age of 16 MUST have a fully trained adult present at all times.
-No one under the age of 14 may walk a dog alone.
+Our junior volunteers are a welcome and valuable presence in our shelter.
+Socialization is very important in helping us to find homes for the animals, so it is very helpful to introduce our shelter dogs and cats to children.
+Anyone under the age of 16 MUST be accompanied by a fully trained adult and no one under the age of 14 may walk a dog alone.